Ensure Elasticsearch is installed properly

 Elasticsearch is not installed properly.
 This could be due to:

 - A version in the configuration file that does not match any version of Elasticsearch that is installed for the environment.

-- A version that is correctly installed in the environment, correctly configured in the configuration file, but is not a supported version for the currently installed version of Magento.
+- A version that is correctly installed in the environment, correctly configured in the configuration file, but is not a supported version for the currently installed version of Adobe Commerce.